 Atherectomy: A special device shaves away the cholesterol plaque from the walls of the arteries.

-Bypass surgery: A surgeon attaches a vein from another part of the body to the artery to redirect the blood around the blockage.
+Bypass surgery: A surgeon attaches a blood vessel from another part of the body to the affected artery to redirect the blood around the blockage.

 You can prevent PAD and reduce its symptoms with healthy lifestyle habits.
 These include:

-Losing weight: Weight loss improves overall health and reduces risk factors for PAD, such as diabetes and high blood pressure.
+Losing excess weight: Maintaining a balanced weight reduces risk factors for PAD, such as diabetes and high blood pressure.

-Eating a low-sodium, low-fat diet: This diet lowers blood pressure and cholesterol, which can reduce the risk of PAD.
+Eating a low-sodium, healthful diet: Reducing sodium and being mindful of which kinds of fat you eat can help lower blood pressure and cholesterol, which can reduce the risk of PAD.

-These lifestyle changes may sound familiar to you.
-They’re similar to those recommended for people with coronary artery disease, high blood pressure, strokes, and diabetes.
-For all of these conditions, it’s also important to get other medical issues under better control.
-This will help reduce your risk of developing complications such as amputation, heart attack, or stroke
+These lifestyle habits may sound familiar to you.
+That’s because they’re also recommended for people with coronary artery disease, high blood pressure, strokes, and diabetes.
+For all of these conditions, it’s also important to manage other medical issues.
+This will help reduce your risk of developing complications, such as amputation, heart attack, or stroke.

 Yes.
 Severe, untreated PAD of the legs can lead to open wounds, infections, gangrene, and even amputation.
 PAD that involves the carotid (neck) arteries, renal (kidney) arteries, or mesenteric (intestinal) arteries can lead to organ damage or failure of the brain, kidneys, and gut.